This is Internal Calms.

 Yet we’re still communicating like it’s 2019.

-This approach doesn't eliminate uncertainty.
-(There will never be another day in our lifetimes when we have certainty.)
+This approach doesn’t eliminate uncertainty — or anxiety.
 But we can help people stay steady within it by communicating with clarity and humanity — consistently, transparently, and with deep respect for what our people are carrying.